acse-zrw20/DD-GAN-AE/README.md

 * Convolutional autoencoder on fpc: https://wandb.ai/zeff020/cae-fpc
 * SVD autoencoder on fpc: https://wandb.ai/zeff020/svdae-fpc

-Note that all of the models in the `examples/models` folder will have names corresponding to the names found on wandb, such that these runs can be traced back entirely to the runs that generated them.
+Note that all of the models in the `examples/models` folder will have names corresponding to the names found on wandb, such that these models can be traced back entirely to the runs that generated them.

 ## License